 Giovanni Peri coordinates Task 1.
 He is Professor and Chair of the Department of Economics at the University of California, Davis and Research Associate of the National Bureau of Economic Research in Cambridge, Massachusetts.
 He is Editor of the “Journal of the European Economic Association” and in the Editorial Board of several Academic Journals in Economics.
 He is the Founder and Director of the UC Davis Migration Research Cluster, an interdisciplinary research group focusing on international migrations.
 His Research focuses on the impact of international migrations on labor markets and productivity of the receiving countries and on the determinants of international migrations.

 Yelenia Brilli participates to Task 2.
-She is a post-doc researcher affiliated to the Department of Economics of the University of Verona and the Centre for Household, Income, Labour and Demographic Economics (CHILD) at Collegio Carlo Alberto.
+She is Assistant Professor at Ca' Foscari University of Venice, and researcher affiliated to the Centre for Household, Income, Labour and Demographic Economics (CHILD) at Collegio Carlo Alberto.
 She is an applied microeconomist, with research interests in family, education and health.
 Her research focuses on the relationship between health and human capital, and looks at the effects of family and schooling investments on children's health and development, by using both structural and reduced form econometric methods.

 Robert Stelter participates to Task 3.
-He has defended his PhD in the joint doctoral programme at the Catholic University of Louvain and Rostock University.
-After some years as teaching and research assistant at the economic institute of Rostock University, he moved on to the Max Planck Institute for Demographic Research.
+He is Assistant Professor at the University of Basel.
+He has defended his PhD in the joint doctoral program at the Catholic University of Louvain and Rostock University.
+He also worked as teaching and research assistant at the economic institute of Rostock University, and researcher at the Max Planck Institute for Demographic Research.
 His research focuses on demographic economics as well as computational demographics and economics.
 Since October 2016, he is committed as research scientist (Post-doc) in the laboratory Fertility and Well-being of the MPIDR.

 Riccardo Turati participates to Task 1.
-He is a PhD student in the field of Economics at the Université Catholique de Louvain.
-He started his degree on September 2015.
-He is member of IRES and Teaching Assistant at the Department of Economics at the Université Catholique de Louvain.
-His research interests revolve around themes of international migration.
+He is Assistant Professor (Serra Hunter Fellow) at the Department of Applied Economics of the Universitat Autonoma de Barcelona.
+He holds a PhD in the field of Economics at the Université Catholique de Louvain.
+His research interests revolve around themes of international migration, political economy and economic growth